Mollie Eriksson: College career

 In 2018, Eriksson began attending DePaul University, where she played for the women's soccer team.
 During her first season, she was named the Big East Freshman of the Week on two occasions, and was named to the Big East All-Freshman Team at the end of the season.
 In her second season, she was named the Big East Goalkeeper of the Week once and named to the Big East Honor Roll once.
 She was also named to the Big East All-Academic Team multiple times over her five seasons.

 Club career

 In 2017 and 2018, Eriksson played with West Ottawa SC in League1 Ontario.

 In 2019, she played with Darby FC.

 From 2022 to 2024, she played with North Mississauga SC.
 In both 2023 and 2024, she was named a league Second Team All-Star.
 She was also a finalist for the Goalkeeper of the Year award both years as well.

 In January 2025, she signed with Ottawa Rapid FC in the Northern Super League.
 On May 11, 2025, Eriksson recorded her first NSL clean sheet, in a 0-0 draw against Calgary Wild FC. on July 24, 2025, it was announced that Eriksson had suffered a season-ending injury, having sustained a supraspinatus tear during Ottawa's 3-0 loss against AFC Toronto on July 10, 2025.
 In August 2025, she signed a contract extension with the Rapid through the 2027 season.
+She made her return from injury to play her first match of the 2026 season on May 29, 2026, making 3 saves in a 2-1 win over Halifax Tides FC.